-Having a criminal record isn’t something anyone is proud of—but it is a reality for many.
-And of the more unfortunate parts of that reality is that a criminal record can bar you from employment, housing, family unification and a host of other opportunities.
+Having a criminal record isn’t something anyone is proud of, but it is a reality for many.
+And one of the more unfortunate parts of that reality is that a criminal record can bar you from employment, housing, family unification, and a host of other opportunities.

 The state of North Carolina allows certain criminal records to be destroyed by court order.
 This expungement (also known as expunction) restores you to the legal status you held before your conviction.
 Our qualified expungement lawyers will be able to help you.

-At Wilson, Reives & Silverman, we understand that you want to forward on with your life and leave your previous record behind.
+At Wilson, Reives, Silverman & Doran, we understand that you want to move on with your life and leave your previous record behind.
 Here you’ll get effective legal counsel from expungement lawyers you can trust.

 How does expungement work?